Shares vs options: what’s the difference?

 Normally when you grant someone share options, they pay nothing at that time, it’s only when they exercise their grant later, to acquire the shares, that they will have to pay the exercise price per share multiplied by the number of options they want to exercise.

-The exercise price could either be a nominal (close to zero) amount or the current market value of the shares, e.g. the price per share in your latest funding round.
-When granting options to customers and influencers, in most cases you won’t require them to pay anything to exercise their options later – you’re rewarding the person, not asking them to pay, but they will need to pay at least the nominal value per share (as in, your company’s share price nominal value, which is usually £0.01 per share or less).
+The exercise price could either anything so long as it’s above the nominal value.
+When granting options to customers and influencers, in most cases you won’t require them to pay any cash to exercise their options later – you’re rewarding the person, not asking them to pay, but they will need to pay at least the nominal value per share (as in, your company’s share price nominal value, which is rarely more than £1 and usually £0.01 per share or less).
 There may be different tax consequences to the company and/or the customer/influencer depending on the exercise price so you should speak with your accountant.

 You should specify when and how the customer or influencer can exercise their options and receive the shares.
 For example, you might want to say that they can only exercise their share options on a sale or exit of the company, or at a future funding round, or when determined by the company.